balazs4/grooveshark-notify/README.md

 [deezer-notify-client] Listening...
 ``

-> please note that the extension is deployed as developer extension so you may get an annoying warning from the chrome if restart the chrome
+> please note that the extension is deployed as developer extension so you may get an annoying warning if restart the chrome.

 ### Server
 + ``cd server``